MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-process-sales-returns-orders.md

 4. Choose the **OK** button.
 The negative line for the replacement item is deleted from the sales return order and inserted in a new **Sales Order** page.
 For more information, see [Sell Products](sales-how-sell-products.md).

 ## <a name="to-create-return-related-documents-from-a-sales-return-order"></a>To create return-related documents from a sales return order
 You can have replacement sales orders, purchase return orders, and replacement purchase orders created automatically during the sales return process.
-This is useful, for example, in situations where you want to handle items with warranties provided by suppliers.
+This is useful, for example, in situations where you want to handle items with warranties provided by vendors.

 1. On the **Sales Return Order** page for an active return process, choose the **Create Return-Related Documents** action.
-2. In the **Supplier No.** field, enter the number of a supplier if you want to create supplier documents automatically.
+2. In the **Supplier No.** field, enter the number of a vendor if you want to create vendor documents automatically.
-3. If a returned item must be returned to the supplier, select the **Create Purch.
+3. If a returned item must be returned to the vendor, select the **Create Purch.
 Ret.
 Order** check box.
-4. If a returned item must be ordered from the supplier, select the **Create Purchase Order** check box.
+4. If a returned item must be ordered from the vendor, select the **Create Purchase Order** check box.
 5. If a replacement sales order must be created, select the **Create Sales Order** check box.

 ## <a name="to-create-a-restock-charge"></a>To create a restock charge